Kansas UCCJEA

 registration.

-(c) Upon the filing of a petition, the court shall issue an
+(c) Upon the filing of a petition, the court shall issue an order directing the

-order directing the respondent to appear in person with or without the child at
+respondent to appear in person with or without the child at a hearing and may

-a hearing and may enter any order necessary to ensure the safety of the parties
+enter any order necessary to ensure the safety of the parties and the child.
+The

-and the child.
-The hearing must be held on the next judicial day after service
+hearing must be held on the next judicial day after service of the order unless

-of the order unless that date is impossible.
-In that event, the court shall hold
+that date is impossible.
+In that event, the court shall hold the hearing on the

-the hearing on the first judicial day possible.
-The court may extend the date of
+first judicial day possible.
+The court may extend the date of hearing at the

-hearing at the request of the petitioner.
+request of the petitioner.

-(d) An order issued under subsection (c) must state the time
+(d) An order issued under subsection (c) must state the time and place of the

-and place of the hearing and advise the respondent that at the hearing the court
+hearing and advise the respondent that at the hearing the court will order that

-and the payment of fees, costs, and expenses under K.S.A.
-38-1369 and amendments
+of fees, costs, and expenses under K.S.A.
+2013 Supp.
+23-37,312, and amendments

 thereto, and may schedule a hearing to determine whether further relief is